 Tips for getting your apps approved

-- Ensure that there is no implied relationship or association with your application and RIM (for example, "Britannia Concise Encyclopedia 2011 for BlackBerry," "GoFish for BlackBerry PlayBook," or "Companion BlackBerry app for Rezyde" are not allowed).
+- Ensure that there is no implied relationship or association with your application and BlackBerry (for example, "Britannia Concise Encyclopedia 2011 for BlackBerry," "GoFish for BlackBerry PlayBook," or "Companion BlackBerry app for Rezyde" are not allowed).

-The guidelines for RIM owned brands can also be applied to other recognizable brands, such as Facebook, Twitter, Google, or Microsoft.
+The guidelines for BlackBerry owned brands can also be applied to other recognizable brands, such as Facebook, Twitter, Google, or Microsoft.
 Generally, if an application name starts with a brand/company/product it implies an association and that it’s an authorized or official application submitted by that brand/company/product.
 For example: